LiamTheronC/Waymo-Motion-Preprocess/README.md

 mkdir dataset && cd dataset
 mkdir train val test
 ```
-download the full dataset from google cloud to the directories respectively following the [official instructions](https://waymo.com/open/).
+Download the full dataset from Google Cloud to the directories respectively following the [official instructions](https://waymo.com/open/).

-make sure the folder structure is:
+Make sure the folder structure is:
 ```
 Waymo-Motion-Preprocess
 ├── dataset/